Kabir Suman: Songs created by Rabindra Nath Tagore

 Kabir Suman started his music career with Rabindra Nath Tagore's song in 1972, but it was almost unsuccessful.
 He recorded Tagore's song again 1994, after a long gap, this time he was already a popular singer.
 From 1994 to 1997, he recorded Tagore's Song each year as albums.
 These were published as 'Tumi Sandhyar Meghamala' in 1994, 'Pathik Ami` in 1995, 'Priyar Chhaya` in 1996 and 'Chirabhakta` in 1997.
 In first three albums, music was arranged by V Balsara, Amit Bandopadhyay and again V. Balsara respectively.
 In the album 'Chirabhakta', 7 songs were arranged by Amit Bandopadhyay, but rest 5 songs was sung by Suman with only a simple acoustic guitar, which was unique in the history of Tagore's song recording, and it was also permitted by Vishwa Bharati Music Board.

 Songs composed by Himangshu Dutta

 1n 1995, Kabir Suman recorded an album which contained 10 songs, that were composed by Surasagar Himangshu Dutta, around 1940.
 All these songs were written by different lyricists.
-During its recording, Pete Seeger's 12 string guitar was played by renowned guitarist Buddhadeb Gangopadhyay.
+During its recording, Pete Seeger's 12 string guitar was played by guitarist Buddhadeb Gangopadhyay.

 After 1999, he returned in recording industry again in 2001, and this time as Kabir Suman.